 You can download three.js and read the documentation at its main web site, http://threejs.org.
 The download is quite large, since it includes many examples and support files.
-In this book, I use Release 71 of the software, from March 16, 2015.
-The API has been fairly stable, so programs from this book are likely to continue to work with later versions.
+In this book, I use Release 89 of the software, from December, 2017.
+(Version 1.1 of this book used Release 71.
+There have been a number of changes in the API since that release.
+Unfortunately, the API has not been as stable as I had hoped.
+Example in this book should work with Release 89 but might not work with other releases of three.js.)

 The core features of three.js are defined in a single large JavaScript file named "three.js", which can be found in a build directory in the download.
 There is also a smaller "minified" version, three.min.js, that contains the same definitions in a format that is not meant to be human-readable.
-(You can also find copies of these files as part of the web site download of this book, in the threejs folder inside the source folder.)
+(You can also find copies of these files, from Release 89 of three.js, as part of the web site download of this book, in the threejs folder inside the source folder.)
 To use three.js on a web page, you need to include one of the two scripts in a <script> element on the page.
 For example, assuming that three.min.js is in the same folder as the web page, then the script element would be: